Version select#

 Configuration#

-Configure three options in each version’s conf.py under html_theme_options:
+Add these required options to each version’s conf.py under html_theme_options:

 version_select_url— URL pattern for the versionversion_select_current— the current documentation versionversion_select_data— list of available versions